The ear consists of three parts- external ear, middle ear and internal ear

-It forms most of tympanic membrane.
+It forms most of the tympanic membrane.
 Its periphery is thickened to form a fibrocartilaginous ring called the annulus tympanicus which fits in the tympanic sulcus.
-The central part of pars tensa is tented inwards at te level of the tip of malleus and is called the umbo.
+The central part of pars tensa is tented inwards at the level of the tip of malleus and is called the umbo.
 A bright cone of light can be seen radiating from the tip of malleus to the periphery in the anteroinferior quadrant.

 This is situated above the lateral process of malleus between the notch of Rivinus and the anterior and posterior malleal folds (earlier called the malleolar folds).
 It is not so taut and may appear slightly pinkish.
-Various landmarks seen on the lateral surface of tympanic membrane.
+Various landmarks are seen on the lateral surface of the tympanic membrane.

 Tympanic membrane consists of three layers:

 - Outer epithelial layer which is continuous with the skin lining the meatus.

 - Inner mucosal layer which is continuous with the mucosa of the middle ear.

 - Middle fibrous layer which encloses the handle of malleus and has three types of fibres-the radia, circular and the parabolic.

 Relations of external acoustic meatus are as follows:

 - Posteriorly: Mastoid air cells and the facial nerve

 - Inferiorly: Parotid gland